pin-people/event_people_node/README.md

 - Calling `eventPeople.Emitter.trigger(event: Event)` inside your project;
 - Calling `eventPeople.Listener.on(event_name: String)` inside your project;
-- Or extending `eventPeople.Listeners.Base` and use it as a daemon.
+- Or extending `eventPeople.BaseListeners` and use it as a daemon.

 ### Using the Emitter
 You can emit events on your project passing an `eventPeople.Event` instance to the `eventPeople.Emitter.trigger` method.
 Doing this other services that are subscribed to these events will receive it.